-There are and have been a number of different types of variable condensers used, besides those so far mentioned, but this subject will end with a mention of the used, besides those so far mentioned, but this subject will end with a mention of the "Tubular" type, which is much in favor with the Marconi Company.
+There are and have been a number of different types of variable condensers used, besides those so far mentioned, but this subject will end with a mention of the "Tubular" type, which is much in favor with the Marconi Company.

+"Tubular" type, which is much in favor with the Marconi Company.
 The tubular variable capacity, consists of two or more metal tubes, usually brass, having walls about 1-16 inch thick, arranged so that one of the tubes, or a set of them, can be pushed within the other tube, or set of tubes, leaving a small air space between them.
 Sometimes the inner tube has a piece of insulating material, such as hard rubber or oiled linen (Empire cloth), secured around it, permitting the tubes to be quite close to each other, yet not touching.
-This makes a very good the tubes to be quite close to each other, yet not touching.
-This makes a very good condenser, the capacity of which depends upon the diameter, length of the tubes, and condenser, the capacity of which depends upon the diameter, length of the tubes, and their number; and also upon the thickness of the air space left between them.
+This makes a very good condenser, the capacity of which depends upon the diameter, length of the tubes, and their number; and also upon the thickness of the air space left between them their number; and also upon the thickness of the air space left between them.
 In the realm of receiving condensers, the other form much used in wireless work, is the fixed or stationary type, whose capacity is not adjustable, except in steps in some makes.
-The fixed condenser is employed in practically all wireless receiv-ing sets to-day, for the purpose of intensifying the effect of the high frequency oscillations upon the detector, by virtue of its constant charging and discharging.
+The fixed condenser is employed in practically all wireless receiving sets to-day, for the purpose of intensifying the effect of the high frequency oscillations upon the detector, by virtue of its constant charging and discharging.
 It is sometimes found that, if the telephone receivers are connected across the fixed condenser, where crystal rectifying detectors are employed, the received signals are louder and stronger, than if they are connected across the detector, but this depends upon the capacity of the condenser and several other factors.